AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

     FArrayBox* q = new FArrayBox;

 does not solve the problem completely because GPU kernel calls are asynchronous from CPU's point of view.
+This creates a race
-Therefore there is a race condition that GPU kernels in different iterations of :cpp:`MFIter` will compete for access to ``q``.
+condition: GPU kernels in different iterations of :cpp:`MFIter` will compete for access to ``q``.
+One possible failure is a segfault when :cpp:`resize` changes the size of the ``q`` object when the previous iteration of the loop is still using an old size.

 Moving the line into the body of :cpp:`MFIter` loop will make ``q`` a variable local to each iteration, but it has a new issue.
 When do we delete :cpp:`q`?
 To the CPU, the resource of :cpp:`q` should be freed at the end of the scope, otherwise there will be a memory leak.
 But at the end of the CPU scope, GPU kernels might still need it.

-One way to fix this is put the temporary :cpp:`FArrayBox` objects in a :cpp:`MultiFab`.
-Another way is to use :cpp:`Gpu:AsyncFab` designed for this kind of situation.
-In the code below, we show how it is used and how kernels are launched.
+One way to fix this is put the temporary :cpp:`FArrayBox` objects in a :cpp:`MultiFab` defined outside the loop.
+This creates a separate :cpp:`FArrayBox` for each loop iteration, eliminating the race condition.
+Another way is to use :cpp:`Gpu::AsyncFab` designed for this kind of situation.
+The code below shows how :cpp:`Gpu::AsyncFab` is used and how this MFIter loop can be rewritten for GPUs.

 .. highlight:: c++